 We found 4 providers matching hip replacement and who accept Coventry National near Bordentown, NJ.

-Dr. Scott Schoifet works as an orthopedist in Lumberton, NJ, Voorhees, NJ, and Marlton, NJ.
-These areas are among his clinical interests: forearm fracture, femur (thigh bone) fracture, and carpal tunnel surgery.
-He takes Blue Cross/Blue Shield, Coventry, Viant, and more.
-Dr. Schoifet is a graduate of Columbia University, College of Physicians and Surgeons.
+Dr. Scott Schoifet is an orthopedics/orthopedic surgery specialist in Lumberton, NJ, Voorhees, NJ, and Marlton, NJ.
+Dr. Schoifet's clinical interests include forearm fracture, femur (thigh bone) fracture, and carpal tunnel surgery.
+Blue Cross/Blue Shield, Coventry, and Viant are among the insurance carriers that Dr. Schoifet takes.
+He attended medical school at Columbia University, College of Physicians and Surgeons.
 His medical residency was performed at Strong Memorial Hospital and Saint Vincent Catholic Medical Centers.
-He has received the following distinction: Philadelphia Super Doctors.
+He has received professional recognition including the following: Philadelphia Super Doctors.

 Relevant Interests: , hip replacement, minimally invasive hip replacement, hip resurfacing